Tomorrow’s Leaders Undergraduate Scholarship Program

 - Student-Centeredness: We believe that meeting students where they are is the only way to guide them to where they need to be.
 We strive to address students’ needs through our tailored programs.

-- Human rights: We believe that all individuals are born free and equal in dignity and rights, and that they are endowed with reason and conscience.
-They should be provided with equal opportunities and shall not be subject to discrimination on any basis including race, color, sex, language, religion, political or other opinion, national or social origin, property, birth or other status.
+- Human rights: We believe that all individuals are born free and equal in dignity and rights and that they are endowed with reason and conscience.
+They should be provided with equal opportunities and shall not be subject to discrimination on any basis including race, color, sex, language, religion, political or other opinions, national or social origin, property, birth or another status.

 - Life-long learning: We believe that the pursuit of knowledge, understanding, and personal and professional development should continue throughout one’s lifetime.

-Tomorrow’s Leaders program has three main pillars.
-Through their time at AUC, TL scholars develop their leadership potential and skills, actively engage in the civic community, and advance as young professionals who are ready to change the world.
+Tomorrow’s Leaders Undergraduate program has three main pillars.
+Through their time at AUC, TLU scholars develop their leadership potential and skills, actively engage in the civic community, and advance as young professionals who are ready to change the world.

-- Professional Advancement: Through volunteer and internship opportunities, as well as professional guidance and coaching, TL scholars embark on the journey of professional development from their freshman year.
+- Professional Advancement: Through volunteer and internship opportunities, as well as professional guidance and coaching, TLU scholars embark on the journey of professional development from their freshman year.

 *“By its very definition, civic responsibility means taking a healthy role in the life of one’s community” (John Glenn, former USA Senator).